Liam and Noel Gallagher confirm Oasis’s long-awaited reunion for 2025

-Liam and Noel Gallagher are getting back together for Oasis’s long-awaited reunion with a worldwide tour in 2025.
+Liam and Noel Gallagher have confirmed Oasis’s long-awaited reunion with a worldwide tour in 2025, saying “The great wait is over”.

 The Britpop band, who split nearly 15 years ago and released their chart-topping album Definitely Maybe around three decades ago, announced the series of dates will kick off at Cardiff’s Principality Stadium.